How Much Does Hard Drive Data Recovery Cost?

 Beyond referral commissions, some labs build in fees that guarantee revenue even when the recovery fails or you change your mind.
 Documented examples of bait-and-switch pricing in data recovery show discounts of 30-90% after customers decline initial quotes.

-- ✕SalvageData: Cancellation fee of $200 or 20% of the quoted price, whichever is greater, if you cancel after approving a quote.
+- Cancellation fee of $200 or 20% of the quoted price, whichever is greater, if you cancel after approving a quote.

-- ✕Geek Squad: $49.99 diagnostic fee before any work begins.
+- Diagnostic fees charged before any work begins.

 What Rossmann Charges

-- ✓Diagnostic fee: $0.
+- $0.
 Included in the free evaluation.

-- ✓Return shipping on failed recovery: $0 on qualifying jobs under our No Data, No Charge policy.
+- $0 on qualifying jobs under our No Data, No Charge policy.

-- ✓Referral commission baked into price: $0.
+- $0.
 We do not run a partner program.
 There is no middleman cut in your bill.

 Virtual Offices Are a Separate Problem